chris-morgan/django-shop/docs/contributing.rst

 * Make a feature branch (to make pull requests easier)
 * Hack hack, Test test, Commit commit, Test test
 * Push your feature branch to your remote (your fork)
-* Use the github interface to create a pull request from your branch
+* Use the GitHub interface to create a pull request from your branch
 * Wait for the community to review your changes.
 You can hang out with us and ask for feedback on #django-shop (on freenode) in the mean time!
 * If some changes are required, please commit to your local feature branch and